 Have a question about traveling to Costa Rica?
-Please ask it below, and Tim, the AllWorld founder, who lived there off and on for many years, and keeps up with many people in the country, will gladly point you in the right direction.
+Please ask it below, and our staff, with several members who lived there off and on for many years, people who keep up with many people in the country, will gladly point you in the right direction.

 Also make sure to read how to move around Costa Rica, it’ll really help answer the questions you have about getting around this very small, yet diverse country.